Aristiana/mimetypes-link-icons/readme.txt

 * Typo in CSS caused some images not to show

 == Upgrade Notice ==

+= 2.0.8 =
+* Bug fix for asynchronous users.
+Bug fix for new icon types.
+Recommended for all users.

 = 2.0.7 =
 * Adding 14 more icon types - jpg, tar, txt, gif, png, tgz, psd, ai, indd, iso, gz, dmg, bib, & tex